Testing is available on campus to help prevent the spread of COVID-19 in our community.

 How do I interpret my test results in the portal?

 Below are descriptions of test result fields that may be helpful when viewing your results in the portal.

 Sample Type: Lists the type of test administered.
-In this case, an Anterior Nares (AN) Swab, or shallow nose swab was administered.
+In this case, a saliva test or anterior nares (AN) swab was administered.

 Physician Name: The ordering physician for the testing being conducted at UO testing sites.